Vermeer's Life and Art

 Whether Vermeer's initial impulse to be a history painter was encouraged by his master, his conversion to Catholicism or the hope of reaping princely commissions in the nearby Hague, he abruptly changed his subject matter and style of painting a few years after becoming a master in the Guild of Saint Luke.
 Perhaps he came to realize that although he was a talented painter of biblical and mythological scenes, his genius lay in the ability to convey a sense of dignity to images drawn from daily life.
 Except for the best paintings by Gerrit ter Borch (1617–1681), the intellectual depth and moral resonance of Vermeer's interiors find no parallel in Dutch genre painting.

-Genre painting enjoyed enormous popularity in Northern Europe in the sixteenth and seventeenth century and nowhere more than in the Netherlands.
+Genre painting enjoyed enormous popularity in Northern Europe in the sixteenth and seventeenth centuries and nowhere more than in the Netherlands.
 Genre pictures represent contemporary situations with unidentifiable models, rather than traditional subject matter such as mythological, biblical or historical events with specific gods, nymphs, saints or famous historical figures.

 Genre painting was denigrated by art theorists of the time although they were avidly collected by individuals of all social strata.
 Samuel van Hoogstraten (1627–1678), (Inleyding tot de hooge schoole der schilderkonst [Introduction to the elevated school of painting, 1678]), wrote that still-life painting ranked lowest and history painting ranked highest rung of subject matter.
-The huge middle rung was occupied by genre painting, although in those times there existed no single catch phrase to describe the many types of subject matter that the term now comprises.
-The incredibly detailed genre works by Gerrit Dou could fetch the price of an average Dutch house, and more.
+The huge middle rung was occupied by genre painting, although in those times there existed no single catchphrase to describe the many types of subject matter that the term now comprises.
+The incredibly detailed genre works by Gerrit Dou could fetch the price of an average Dutch house and more.

-Other than their exceptional illusionistic quality, genre paintings may have appealed to a broad spectrum of the population because they provided an opportunity to gaze into the private lives, both high and low, of fellow Dutchmen while remaining comfortable at a distance, somewhat similar to the way modern cinema goers may view films whose contents are unusually violent or intimate, without being perturbed as if they witnessed them in real life.
+Other than their exceptional illusionistic quality, genre paintings may have appealed to a broad spectrum of the population because they provided an opportunity to gaze into the private lives, both high and low, of fellow Dutchmen while remaining comfortable at a distance, somewhat similar to the way modern cinema-goers may view films whose contents are unusually violent or intimate, without being perturbed as if they witnessed them in real life.

 In the Netherlands, artists such as Willem Buytewech (1591/92–1624) and Frans Hals (after 1580–1666) were pioneers of the first generation of genre painting.
 By the 1660s and 1670s, when Vermeer was active, genre painting had probably reached its zenith, although it continued to be practiced well into the eighteenth century, especially in France.

 Vermeer embarked upon his career at an auspicious moment.
 The Dutch economy had virtually exploded with the end of the Eighty Years' War with Spain in 1648.
 The nation's economy would reach its apex within a few short years.
-Paintings of myriad of styles and subject matter were bought and sold in staggering numbers.
+Paintings of myriad styles and subject matter were bought and sold in staggering numbers.
 One historian calculated that from 5 to 10 million paintings were produced in the Gouden Eeuw (Golden Age) of Dutch art.
 Certainly, the fledging artist must have known that he was pitting talents against some of the most skilled and highest-paid painters in the Netherlands many of whom had been invited to work for important European courts.
-Not only was competition fierce, an aspiring interior painting had to be skilful in navigating along the channels that might bring him into contact with elite Liefhebbers van de Schilderkonst (" Lovers of the Art of Painting") who were both willing and able to purchase such costly luxury items (paintings of Dou, Ter Borch and Van Mieris could cost from 1,000 to 2,000 guilders—an average Dutch house might be worth 500 guilders).
+Not only was competition fierce,but an aspiring interior painting also had to be skillful in navigating along the channels that might bring him into contact with elite Liefhebbers van de Schilderkonst (" Lovers of the Art of Painting") who were both willing and able to purchase such costly luxury items (paintings of Dou, Ter Borch and Van Mieris could cost from 1,000 to 2,000 guilders—an average Dutch house might be worth 500 guilders).
 In effect, at that time, art galleries and public collections as we know them today did not exist, and painters were constrained to promote their works by themselves.

 In November 1657, Vermeer and his wife Catharina were lent 200 guilders (to be repaid with a 4 1/2% interest) by Pieter Claesz. van Ruijven (1624–1674), a well-to-do Delft burger who was eight years older than Vermeer.
 Van Ruijven, who was a wealthy brewer's son, owned houses in Delft on the Oude Delft and the Voorstraat.
-He appeared to have had not other occupation than managing his investments.
+He appears not to have had any other occupation than managing his investments.
 He married Maria Simonsdr. de Knuijt (1681), 1653.
 Maria de Knuijt was part of the Dutch Reformed Church while Van Ruijven adhered to a Remonstrant minority, barred from a political career in Delft.
 The couple probably lived in De Gouden Adelaar (The Golden Eagle), worth the considerable sum of 10,500 guilders.
 Van Ruijven and De Knuijt's estate was worth 24,829 guilders, making them one of the richest families in Delft.

 Montias suggested that Van Ruijven's loan to Vermeer was an advance towards the purchase of one or more paintings.
-If this was not the case, chance has it that Van Ruijven and his wife, who could easily afford to buy expensive works of art, thereafter acquired a significant part, perhaps half, of Vermeer life-long production, or about of the twenty works.
+If this was not the case, chance has it that Van Ruijven and his wife, who could easily afford to buy expensive works of art, thereafter acquired a significant part, perhaps half, of Vermee'sr life-long production, or about of the twenty works.
 These paintings were later inherited by their daughter Magdalena and her printer husband Jacob Dissius (1653–1695).
 Both died young and their collection was sold in an Amsterdam auction on May 16, 1696.
 "The financial independence Vermeer enjoyed, partial and precarious as it was, gave him a greater opportunity to follow his own artistic inclination than most of his fellow members of the guild, who had to adapt their art to suit market demand.
 He could paint fewer pictures than he might have had to, had he been forced to support his family exclusively from his art."
 1

 It has been speculated that Van Ruijven had modeled himself on his distant cousin Pieter Spiering (c.1594/7–1652, son of the famous tapestry weaver François Spiering), a rich art collector who had first option on the fijnschilder works of Gerrit Dou, the most sought-after Dutch painter of the time.
 By painting fine interiors for Van Ruijven, Vermeer may have wished to align himself with his patron's ambitious plans for "social rising."
 Van Ruijven had paid 16,000 guilders, an absolutely astronomical sum, to acquire land near Schiedam that brought with it the title of Lord of Spalant in 1669.
-If one is prone to biographical speculation, Vermeer's marriage into a much higher social level might be viewed as a part of strategy to elevate his social and economic standing.
+If one is prone to biographical speculation, Vermeer's marriage into a much higher social level might be viewed as a part of a strategy to elevate his social and economic standing.

 There is no indication that either Van Ruijven or his wife directly influenced the artist's choice of subject or style, although it is not out of the question.
 In the 1650s there already existed a strong market for exquisitely painted scenes of modern life.
 Unfortunately, Van Ruijven would die three years earlier than Vermeer.
 After 350 years, the burger's name is no longer confused among those of the many well-to-do Dutch of the time.
 Van Ruijven and his wife also owned works by the church painters Emanuel de Witte (1617–1692) and Simon de Vlieger (c.
 1601–1653), two other painters who belonged to the so-called School of Delft.